helloturbine/turbine-docs/docs/records/components.md

 ![Order Index Page](../../static/img/remote_sku_component.gif)

-## How to edit the cost of a Component in Turbine
+## How to Edit the Cost of a Component in Turbine

 The cost of a Component can only be edited on the component details page.
 After navigating to the component details page, select the "Edit" button adjacent to the cost.
 A modal will pop up with a text box that can be edited.
 Your change will permeate through the app upon saving.